Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Workspaces.md

 - select a template that will control the product.
 If you are creating an empty product (not based on an existing one) you can select any template in the system to use for this product, or you can start with a brand new template.
 If you are creating a product based on an existing one, then by default the template will be the same as the one the existing product uses.
 You can still create a new template in this case, which will effectively be a clone of the template the existing product uses.
 - decide whether the product should have baselining enabled or not.
 Read more about baselining [here](../Spira-User-Manual/Release-Management.md/#baselining) <span class="pill">SpiraTeam</span> <span class="pill">SpiraPlan</span>
 - you should initially make sure that the product is marked as "Active";
-- if available, you can disable Inflectra AI for this product if not approved for this product but has been purchased
+- if available, you can disable Inflectra AI for this product <span class="pill" title="Inflectra AI settings are only available in the cloud, after purchasing the add-on">Inflectra AI</span>

 Once you are satisfied with the information, click the "Insert" button to actually create the new product.